 In the last four years I have been lucky to find myself working at some amazing companies as a Senior Product Designer and User Experience Architect.

 Starting with MATLAB, where I worked with a very talented group of people while building and shipping products to market.
-This was an unforgettable experiene that paved the way, allowing me to further understand the digital world we now live in.
+This was an unforgettable experience that paved the way, allowing me to further understand the digital world we now live in.

 I then went on to implement my product design and entrepreneur expertise to help build a number of startups (Rokk3rLabs, Juana La Iguana, Hyp3rApp and AdMobilize).
 This ultimately exposed me to a whole new world.
 A world that is constantly growing while solving problems.
-A world I am dove into, head first.
+A world I dove right into, head first.

 Today I am at PWC Digital, where as part of The Experience Center of PriceWaterhouseCoopers, I work with creative teams to build experiences for global brands.
 These are exciting times for sure and I can’t wait to see what the future holds.